What is a significant risk?

 How do you identify a significant risk?

-Start with the inherent risk factors from ISA 315.A5: complexity, subjectivity, change, uncertainty, and susceptibility to management bias or fraud.
+Start with the inherent risk factors from ISA 315.A5: complexity, subjectivity, change, and susceptibility to management bias or fraud.
 When multiple factors are present at elevated levels for a single assertion, the inherent risk position moves toward the upper end of the spectrum.
 The judgment is whether the combination is severe enough to require special consideration under ISA 315.28.